Key Takeaways

 Lease Termination

-This journal has no impact on net assets or profit/loss - it simply clears the gross asset and accumulated depreciation from the balance sheet.
+This is a ledger clearing entry with no impact on net assets or profit/loss.
+It removes the gross asset and accumulated depreciation from the balance sheet once the asset is fully depreciated and the lease has ended.

 Impairment